asilx/CarND-Path-Planning-Project/README.md

-    else if the proximity alert is set for the current lane and this car is at front (L182:217@main.cpp) then check if left lane is available, set this lane as desired one (L182:198@main.cpp) then check if there exist a medium-distance car with slow speed at front at the left lane, set prepare_lane_change (L186:195@main.cpp) else if right lane is available, set this lane as desired one (L199:217@main.cpp) then check if there exist a medium-distance car with slow speed at front at the right lane, set prepare_lane_change (L201:210@main.cpp) else if the car at front is dangerously close, make emergency break (L213:214@main.cpp) else slow down the car  (L215:216@main.cpp)
+    else if the proximity alert is set for the current lane and this car is at front (L182:217@main.cpp) then check if left lane is available, set this lane as desired one (L182:198@main.cpp) then check if there exist a medium-distance car with slower speeds at front at the left lane, set prepare_lane_change (L186:195@main.cpp) else if right lane is available, set this lane as desired one (L199:217@main.cpp) then check if there exist a medium-distance car with slow speed at front at the right lane, set prepare_lane_change (L201:210@main.cpp) else if the car at front is dangerously close (distance is <10), make emergency break (L213:214@main.cpp) else slow down the car  (L215:216@main.cpp)

     else if the speed is relatively slow than the limit, speed up the car (L218:219@main.cpp)

+Availabilty rules for the statements such as:

+     then check if left lane is available then check if right lane is available are following:

+    The distance to the car infront at desired lane is significantly greater than the distance to the car infront at current lane

+    or

+    the nearby car at desired lane is behind us (!infront) and we are faster than this car (ref_vel > lane_speed)

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).